Banks are underestimating the risk that their trading partners on the foreign exchange market may fail to honor commitments, global regulators said.

 Ex-Morgan Stanley & Co.
-(MS) real estate executive Garth R. Peterson was sentenced to nine months in prison for transferring multi-million dollar interests in a Shanghai building from his employer to himself and a Chinese official.
+(MS:US) real estate executive Garth R. Peterson was sentenced to nine months in prison for transferring multi-million dollar interests in a Shanghai building from his employer to himself and a Chinese official.

 Peterson, 43, was sentenced Aug.
 16 by U.S. District Judge Jack B. Weinstein in Brooklyn, New York, for conspiring to circumvent internal bank controls required under the Foreign Corrupt Practices Act.
 He faced as long as five years in prison.

 A former managing director at the bank’s Shanghai real- estate office, Peterson in 2006 arranged to sell an interest in a building held by Morgan Stanley to a shell company owned by him, a Chinese official and a Canadian lawyer, the government alleged.

 Peterson told the bank the shell company was affiliated with a state-owned development firm, Shanghai Yongye Enterprise (Group) Co., the government said.